-Given that not all the criteria are mutually exclusive and the execution order matters, it is suggested to be done an analysis of the criteria to define one equation to prioritize exclusion criteria and another for inclusion criteria.
-These equations ensure that exclusion and inclusion criteria are applied in the same sequence during each paper analysis.
-An example is given in Figure 4.
-This was particularly important in our case with four people executing the SLR.
+Given that not all the criteria are mutually exclusive and the execution order matters, it is suggested the following criteria priority: I1, I2, E1, E2, E3, E4, E5, and E6.
+This sequence was particularly important in our case with four people executing the SLR.

-ifpaper (E1 | E2 | E3 | E4 | E5) thenexclude (paper);

-ifpaper (!(E1 | E2 | E3 | E4 | E5) & (I1 | I2)) then include (paper) elseexclude (paper)

-Figure 4.
-Equation defining order of execution.

-(A.1.5) Define Data Extraction Strategy
+Define Data Extraction Strategy

 The objective of this activity is to define a strategy to extract data from selected primary studies.
 In our case a template was defined to record the relevant information related to the research questions.
 The five sections of this template should be filled according to the following indications: